Eddie Rickenbacker: Commander of the 94th Aero Squadron

 Lieutenant General Hunter Liggett, commander of the U.S. First Army, decorating Captain Eddie Rickenbacker with the DSC at Remicourt, Marne, France, November 10, 1918.

 Rickenbacker inculcated into the squadron with his new principles of engagement, which germinated while he was confined in the hospital: Never attack unless there is at least a fifty-fifty chance of success, always break off an engagement that seems hopeless, and know the difference between cowardice and common sense.
 He continued to fly aggressively, but with calculated caution.
 He also flew more patrols and spent more hours in the air than any other pilot in the service—a total of 300 combat hours.
 He brought down fifteen aircraft in the final six weeks of the war.
 In September 1918, he received the rank of captain.
 At the end of the war in France, the 94th had the highest number of air victories of the American squadrons.

 When Rickenbacker learned of the Armistice, he flew an airplane above the No Man's Land to observe the ceasefire as it occurred at 11:00 a.m. on November 11, 1918.
 He later wrote, "I was the only audience for the greatest show ever presented.
 On both sides of no man's land, the trenches erupted.
 Brown-uniformed men poured out of the American trenches, gray-green uniforms out of the German.
 From my observer's seat overhead, I watched them throw their helmets in the air, discard their guns, wave their hands."

 Military achievements

 Rickenbacker received the Distinguished Service Cross a record number of eight times.
 In 1930, one of these awards was upgraded to the Medal of Honor.
 In addition, he received the Legion of Honor and the Croix de Guerre from France.

-He brought down 26 aircraft during the war, making him the United States ace of aces for the war.
+Officially, he brought down 26 aircraft during the war (though several more were reportedly unconfirmed), making him the United States ace of aces for the war.
 His 26 victories remained the American record until Richard Bong's forty victories in World War II.
 The following data is from Rickenbacker's book, Fighting the Flying Circus.
 New York: Frederick A. Stokes, 1919, pp. 363–364.